cknv/beetle/README.md

 Beetle is a simple static site generator, mostly driven by NIH thinking and a desire to have very little dictated from the engine.

 So far, it works for me (TM), and I think I can guarantee that you will find it clunky and hard to work with.
 Especially from the lack of documentation.
 There is an example of a very basic site at [beetle-example](https://github.com/Tenzer/beetle-example) which can be a help for now.
+And the original beetle blog can be found at [github.com/cknv/cknv.dk](https://github.com/cknv/cknv.dk) and the output at [cknv.dk](http://cknv.dk).

 I should give credit where credit is due, so: